 1) First Year Assessment

 a.
-All students in the program are required to successfully pass the First Year Assessment, which serves as the qualifying exam for the program.
+All students in the program are required to successfully pass the First Year Assessment, which serves as the initial qualifying exam for the program.
 Preparation for this assessment begins in the fall semester through a formative assessment that is part of the first year content and methodology core courses.
 Specifically, as part of the fall proseminar, students will critique an article that reflects methodologies and questions addressed during the fall semester courses.
 The instructor(s) of the fall proseminar will evaluate the critique, and students will receive written feedback on the strengths and weaknesses of their work.
 This feedback will be shared with students’ advisors and is intended to be a helpful benchmark of academic progress.
 This process is repeated as part of the spring proseminar and methodology core courses.

 The First Year Assessment occurs during finals week of the spring semester.
-It is designed and administered under the supervision of the PhD Core Committee (PCC).
+It is designed and administered under the supervision of the Ph.D.
+Core Committee (PCC).
 Students will have one week to critique a research article.

 The PCC will work with faculty teaching the first year core courses to select the article for critique and develop the scoring rubric.
 The PCC will assign three readers who are members of the doctoral faculty (i.e., faculty who meet the requirements to chair dissertation committees; see IV.C.1 below) to evaluate each critique.
 At least one of the three readers will be from outside the student’s specialization area.
 A masked review process will be used and the readers will work together to reach consensus on the adequacy of the paper and develop feedback for the student.